-During one of the recorded 'Satipaṭṭhāna sutta workshop' I heard this funny question that they asked: "Who is aware?" and "Aware of what?"
+During one of the recorded 'Satipatthāna sutta workshop' I heard this funny question that they asked: "Who is aware?" and "Aware of what?"
 If you inquire this way, then you will get caught because you thought awareness is a 'knowing'.
 That's why you ask 'who is aware?' and 'Aware of what?'
 Very logical, isn't it?
-But because most people's Sakkāyadiṭṭhi or self-delusion is so strong so how can they be aware?
+But because most people's Sakkāyaditthi or self-delusion is so strong so how can they be aware?
 The thought always wants to be aware via verbalizing.
 That's why it is a focused attention.
 Focused Attention means the thought wants to be aware, the thought is still active behind the awareness so how can it be aware?
 Understand or not?
-The thought is trying to be silent, to be aware of what it wants to be aware, so the moment you want to be aware of that thing, you are no longer aware.
+The thought is trying to be silent, to be aware of what it wants to be aware.